osaxma/hasura_live/README.md

 # Hasura Live Package
 A library for connecting to Hasura through websocket only.

-Note: In addition to subscriptions (aka live queries), mutations and queries can also be performed through the websocket connection.
+In addition to subscriptions (aka live queries), mutations and queries can also be performed through the websocket connection.

+**Important note: the package is still in early development so use it with caution.**

 # Motivation
-This package is meant to solve the problem of replacing an expired JWT (Json Web Token) with a new one without closing any live subscriptions.
-Firebase Authentication service is the main use case for creating this package but the concept should work with other other services as long as a stream of JWT can be provided.
+This package is meant to solve the problem of replacing an expired JWT (JSON Web Token) with a new one without closing any live subscriptions.
+Firebase Authentication service is the main use case for creating this package but the concept should work with other services as long as a stream of JWT can be provided.

 ## Issue:
 Using Firebase Authenticationas as an example of a JWT provider, the issue can be summarized as follow: